kristaps-m/kristaps-m/README.md

 - Currently I have more than 30 public repositories.
 - 🔭 I’m currently working on [github.com/kristaps-m/Village](https://github.com/kristaps-m/Village)
   - Come check it out.
 It has .NET backend and Angular frontend.
-  - You can look at live website: https://villageclient.azurewebsites.net
 - ⚡ I have created interesting project using Python <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python" width="20" height="20"/>, .NET for API and React + Matreal UI [github.com/kristaps-m/ycombinator-data-scraper](https://github.com/kristaps-m/ycombinator-data-scraper)
   - It scrapes data from [news.ycombinator.com](https://news.ycombinator.com) using Python.
 Puts data in SQL data base, and shows frontend with React.
 - ⚡ I have created interesting project using Next.js.